Gumtree-South-Africa/__DEPRECATED__central/distribution/conf/README.md

-#Organisation

-Folders tenant/propertyset

-#noenv
+# Configurations

+We keep per-tenant, per-environment configurations in this folder.
+The structure is `distribution/conf/<tenant>/<environment>`.

+## noenv

-Empty folder used by the build system to indicate that properties managed/provided externally
+Empty folder used by the build system to indicate that properties managed/provided externally .

-#comaasqa
-A set of properties to run comaas in comaasqa cloud.

-#local
+## local

 This is a set of properties to run comaas against locally run comaas-vagrant instance.

-#bare
+## docker

-This is a collection of properties to run Comaas locally (from comaas-qa cloud machine) with only Riak/Cassandra repo configured.
+This is a collection of properties to run with Docker.
-This is NOT intended as fully functional configuration and some services are expected to fail.
-This is just to test that the Bean initialization works and Comaas is able to start.

-#prod | qa
+## prod | sandbox

-Prod/QA properties for given tenant
+Producation and sandbox properties for given tenant.

-#other
+## other (e.g. itqa)

-Alternative sets of properties specific to each tenant
+Alternative sets of properties specific to each tenant.

+# Migrations

+For migrations a separate `distribution/conf/<tenant>/migration` folder can be created.
+The first tenant to completely migrate was Mobile.de.
+See https://gerrit.ecg.so/#/c/55152/ for all the migration-related properties.